mentalblood0/carton/README.md

 Additional one used for keys dynamic enum implementation:

 - `id` is just autoincrementing primary key
-- `key` explicit key representation
+- `key` is explicit key representation

 with index on `key`